It’s our responsibility as children of God to pray for government - Letsa

 “There is no politics in the Ministry and we must support political leadership with prayers.

 “We need prayers.
-Without God we cannot have the wisdom to steer the affairs of the Nation.
+Without God, we cannot have the wisdom to steer the affairs of the Nation.
 God gives ideas to move people out of poverty.
 No politician has power.
 Power belongs to God.
-He alone gives knowledge to perform better,” Dr. Letsa stated.
+He alone gives the knowledge to perform better,” Dr Letsa stated.

 The Seminary graduated and ordained over 30 graduates who had completed Masters, Degree and Diploma programmes, while 19 outstanding personalities including; Chiefs and Queens of Ho Dome, and the Commander of the 66 Artillery Regiment, were honoured.

-The Seminary was established in Lagos, Nigeria, and is affiliated to Thomas A-Becket University, USA.
+The Seminary was established in Lagos, Nigeria, and is affiliated with Thomas A-Becket University, USA.

 Bishop Professor Okechy Gilbert, President of the Seminary said the dream was to establish an institution that would support government’s fight against crime among the youth by providing skills and missionary training.